13 Ways To Make The Most Of Your Summer Internship

 "In 2013," Howe wrote, "NACE [the National Association of Colleges and Employers], reported that only 63 percent of graduating students who had held paid internships received a job offer by graduation.
 As for unpaid internships, students who have them are today hardly more likely to get a job offer (37 percent) than those who have no internship at all (35 percent)."

-Ahead, several successful women share advice on how to make the most out of an internship programme — from communicating with managers to getting your confidence up.
+Ahead, several successful women share advice on how to make the most out of an internship program — from communicating with managers to getting your confidence up.